Contact Us

 4. Define the Scope of Work

-This is basically the roadmap for the project.
+This is basically the roadmap for the development process.

 Think of it as deciding, “Okay, we’re going to build a workout tracker, but we won’t add meal planning just yet because we need to stay focused.”